 Hiking is a great way to get in shape and take in the beauty of nature.
 There are many different types of hiking, from leisurely walks to backpacking for days across mountains.
-Hikers have many considerations when it comes to what they should pack.
+Hikers have many considerations when it comes to what they should pack and learn more how do you pack camera for hiking.

-- 1 How to Pack Your Camera for Hiking
+- 1 How do You Pack Camera for Hiking

 - 1.1 Use a Strap, Even When Carrying in Your Hand